dharma9560/Social_Media_Performance_Report/README.md

-# Social Media Performance Analysis – Onyx Data DNA Challenge (June 2025)
+# Social Media Performance Analysis â€“ Onyx Data DNA Challenge (June 2025)

-This project is my submission for the **Onyx Data dataDNA Challenge – June 2025**, focused on analyzing a comprehensive social media performance dataset from 2024.
+This project is my submission for the **Onyx Data dataDNA Challenge â€“ June 2025**, focused on analyzing a comprehensive social media performance dataset from 2024.
 The objective was to extract actionable insights that can inform better **content strategies**, **posting schedules**, and **platform-specific decisions**.

 The dataset included over **5,500 posts** across **TikTok, Instagram, Facebook, LinkedIn, YouTube**, and **X.com**, with metrics such as:
 - Content type (video, carousel, text, PDF, live stream, etc.)